Hady-Sherif00/Security-System/README.md

 # Security-System
-A home security system with features like motion detection and intrusion alerts.
+A home security system with features like motion, gas, and flame detection alerts.
-This project is created using Proteus and Arduino IDE
+This project is created using Proteus/PICSimLab and Arduino IDE.